 Campsie Branch (Edinburgh and Glasgow Railway)|

-Aberfoyle to Buchlyvie Junction to Gartness Junction to Campsie Glen (Lennox Castle Siding) (excluded) closed completely.
+Aberfoyle to Buchlyvie Junction to Gartness Junction to Campsie Glen (Lennox Castle Siding) (excluded) closed completely (a final railtour ran on the 17th).
 Track not lifted until early 1960s.

 The Vanished Railways of Old Western Dunbartonshire (Britains Railways/Old Photos)